-- Read and reread NCERT Books for IAS and practice writing answers.
+- Read and reread NCERT Books for IAS and practise writing answers.

-- Solve mock tests on a time-bound manner and focus on improving upon weak areas.
+- Solve mock tests in a time-bound manner and focus on improving weak areas.

 - Ans.
 IAS preparation can be started after clearing 12th class exams and continued during graduation in the ideal scenario.
 This would enable candidates to maximise their length of service.
 Though candidates can start preparation at any time provided they are eligible for the IAS exam.

 What should I study to become IAS officer?

 - Ans.
 To become an IAS officer, one needs to be a graduate in any discipline from a recognised university.
 Then one needs to study the subjects and topics included in the syllabus of UPSC. taking up a humanities stream is not necessary for becoming an IAS officer though a humanities degree focussing on administration would be helpful during the initial period of an IAS officer’s career.

 - Ans.
 IAS exam has three stages.
 These stages are conducted over the period of a year and are as follows:

 Is coaching necessary for IAS?